surf3s/E5/README.md

 #### A Word about the Technology

-E5 is written with Python 3.8.1 (but is compatible with 3.6 for now) using as few dependencies as possible for portability and maintainability.
-The graphical user interface is built on Kivy 2.0.
+E5 is written with Python 3.10.11 using as few dependencies as possible for portability and maintainability.
+The graphical user interface is built on Kivy 2.3.
 Kivy is specifically designed for touch screens and cross-platform support; however, I made every effort to retain the efficiency of keyboard data entry for Windows and Mac OS.
 The database is built on TinyDB, which is written in pure Python.
 E3 (the DOS version) lasted a good 15 years (and still works actually).
 E4 lasted 10-15 years as well.
 My hope is that E5 will have at least this same use life, and I am cautiously optimistic that the switch to Python will give it a longer use life (though I expect that I will have to change the graphical user interface technology more frequently).

 #### Data Security and Bugs